CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/is-text/is-text-null-block.md

 ---
-title: "Is Null"
+title: "Is Text Null"
-linkTitle: "Is Null"
+linkTitle: "Is Text Null"
 description: "Checks if text is `null`."
 ---